osofem/bigarith.js/documentation/toString.md

 # toString()
-`toString()` returns the value of the BigArith object as a strings of digits.
+`toString()` returns the value of the BigArith object as a string of digits.

 #### Syntax
 ##### method function